 Family Planning and Reproductive Health

 USAID supports Ministry of Health’s primary goal of reducing maternal and child mortality.
 Key activities include creating demand for and promoting family planning as the main strategy to reduce maternal and child mortality and empower women and improve their economic status.
-We are strengthening health systems that provide access to high-quality voluntary family planning services and information and reproductive health care on a sustainable basis will be strengthened.
-We support training for health care providers on providing long-term family planning methods.
-We also support the purchase of contraceptives and provide logistical to help the Angola Ministry of Health achieve secure contraceptive supply chains.
+We are strengthening health systems that provide access to high-quality voluntary family planning services and information and reproductive health care on a sustainable basis.
+We support training for health care workers on providing long-term family planning methods.
+We also support the purchase of contraceptives and provide logistical help to the Angola Ministry of Health to achieve secure contraceptive supply chains.
 The use of modern contraceptives in Luanda has doubled, from 57,000 in 2011 to 115,075 in 2014.
 USAID implements activities in Luanda and Huambo provinces.